Clifford S. Perlman: Cliff Perlman and the gaming industry

 During Perlman's tenure the vastly popular entertainer Frank Sinatra played at the casino for over 10 years, the longest continuous engagement of his career.
 In association with fight promoter Don King, Caesars Palace Las Vegas also hosted major boxing events from 1975 to 1982, including some of history's most famous.
 Perlman once instructed "If there is no room to host it the event set it up in the parking lot".
-Over 25,000 people attended boxing events in the parking lot at Caesars in 1979, an unheard of figure for those times.
+Over 25,000 people attended boxing events in the parking lot at Caesars in 1979, an unheard-of figure for those times.
 Caesars Palace Las Vegas Hotel & Casino also acquired a Formula One Racing event, hosted by Paul Newman, that was held in Las Vegas for five years and initiated the Alan King Tennis Classic.

-Perlman also developed and built Caesar's Tahoe, a 400-room hotel casino on the south shore of Lake Tahoe; Caesar's Palace Atlantic City, a 500-room hotel/100,000-square-foot casino complex; and Cove Haven and Paradise Stream in the Poconos, a hotel complex specializing in honeymoon suites with heart-shaped pools, bath tubs, and beds.
+Perlman also developed and built Caesar's Tahoe, a 400-room hotel casino on the south shore of Lake Tahoe; Caesar's Palace Atlantic City, a 500-room hotel/100,000-square-foot casino complex; and Cove Haven and Paradise Stream in the Poconos, a hotel complex specializing in honeymoon suites with heart-shaped pools, bathtubs, and beds.
 Under Perlman's ownership, Cove Haven's pre-tax profit increased from $1 million in 1972 to $32 million in 1982.

 In 1972 Perlman also, through Caesar's World, purchased the Thunderbird resort; he resold it to Major Riddle in 1977.

-Perlman was appointed the first chairman of MGM Grand, Inc. on the Las Vegas Strip, and oversaw the project's financing and construction.
+Perlman was appointed the first chairman of MGM Grand, Inc. on the Las Vegas Strip and oversaw the project's financing and construction.
 He left the project in 1990 to attend to personal issues.

 Perlman and his brother bought First Air and created The Regent Air Corporation in 1983.
 They had numerous issues, including difficulties obtaining a license from the Federal Aviation Administration for the airline to fly.
 The airline continued to suffer financially, and the Perlmans sold their shares a few years later.